doitsimple/disp2/README.md

 - Pure nodejs (without any dependencies)
 - Run on all mainstream OS (like Linux, Windows and Mac)
 - Easy to learn (only two grammars)
+- Compatible to almost all frameworks (yes, it is)
 - Easily extendable (you can write your own modules)

 ## Install